-It hurts when someone decides they don’t like you.
+It hurts when someone decides they don’t like you because of their preconceived notions.
 It hurts even more, when there’s no real reason for it aside from a snap judgment.
 It’s important to realize in these situations that no one has to like you, they don’t owe you anything, and you don’t owe them anything.

 Build Up Your Own Self Confidence

 Realize that you have the power to decide how you feel about yourself, and never let anyone else dictate how you feel about yourself.
 If you love yourself, then no one else’s opinion really matters.